 Please note that I am not accepting free masks or compensation for promoting any of these.
-I am trying to provide an honest update of what I like and what fits properly – and, at the same time, support small businesses in Canada.
+I am trying to provide an honest update of what I like and what fits properly – and support small businesses in Canada.

 In early March, I travelled to Egypt for a Social Impact Traveller journey.
 COVID-19 was certainly an issue, but at the time, the reported case count in Canada and Egypt was so low that our group went ahead with the trip.
-My husband is immune-compromised so I am always extra cautious when it comes to matters of germs and hygiene, but my trip to Egypt was the first time that I wore a mask, almost all of the time I was in public places.
+My husband is immune-compromised so I am always extra cautious when it comes to matters of germs and hygiene.
+However, my trip to Egypt was the first time that I wore a mask almost all of the time.

 At the time, I didn’t know of any masks made in Canada, so I was using run-of-the-mill medical masks that cost just a few dollars from the drug store.